mangelft/terransible-kubernetes-cluster/README.md

 #### Deploy a Kubernetes cluster

 Terraform code is written in a language called HCL in files with the extension “.tf”.
+It is a declarative language, so your goal is to describe the infrastructure you want, and Terraform will figure out how to create it.

+This repository provide an Ansible playbook to Build a Kubernetes cluster with kubeadm.
+The goal is easily install a Kubernetes cluster on machines running `CentOS 7`

 In a terminal, go into the folder where you created main.tf, and run the `terraform plan` command: